AltoAuto/stirling_flywheel_analysis/README.md

 # Stirling Flywheel Analysis

-MATLAB implementation of a **beta-type Stirling engine analysis and flywheel design**, developed for **ME 4053: Energy Conversion & Storage (Fall 2025, University of Minnesota)**.
+MATLAB implementation of a **beta-type Stirling engine analysis and flywheel design** developed for **ME 4053: Energy Conversion & Storage (Fall 2025, University of Minnesota)**.

 The project models a Stirling engine with crank–slider kinematics for both the displacer and power piston, computes torque and power output, and sizes a flywheel that meets the design specifications in Appendix B. The analysis is fully parametric and produces all required plots automatically.